Skip to content

 Microsoft 365

-Prowler for M365 currently supports the following authentication types:
+Prowler for Microsoft 365 (M365) supports the following authentication methods:

-• Service Principal Application and Microsoft User Credentials (recommended).
+• Service Principal Application with Microsoft User Credentials

 Warning